Fact-Checking: Probiotics, Immunity & Coronavirus

 NZMP Probiotic strains have also been shown to be safe and well-tolerated across a range of age groups, including infants, pregnant women and the elderly.
-Additionally, there are various other benefits related to gut health (which can impact overall immunity), gut discomfort, allergy and nutrient absorption.
+Additionally, there are various other benefits related to gut health (which can impact overall immunity), conditions associated with the gut (for example, irritable bowel syndrome), allergy and nutrient absorption.

 How should consumers choose probiotics?

 Understanding the science behind probiotics can be a complex business.
-Ideally, your doctor should provide a recommendation on the strain, dosage and duration of treatment based on your needs.
+Ideally, your doctor should provide medical advice in terms of a recommendation on the strain, dosage and duration of treatment based on your needs.